adi-ben-yehuda/KNN-with-server-clients/README.md

 # k-nearest-neighbors (KNN) with server and clients

 ## Introduction
-When the client connects to the server, the server sends him a menu of options.
-The client prints this menu to the console.
+After connecting the client and server, the server sends a menu to the client.
-The options are:
+The options in the menu are:
-1. upload files - upload classified and unclassified files.
+1. Upload files - upload classified and unclassified files.
-2. algorithm settings - set the k and metric distance.
+2. Algorithm settings - set k and metric distance.
-3. calssify data - classify the vectors in the unclassified file according to the classified file.
+3. Calssify data - classify each vector in the unclassified file according to the classified file.
-4. display results - display the classifications in the console.
+4. Display results - display the classifications in the console.
-5. download results - write the classifications into a file.
+5. Download results - write the classifications into a file.
-8. exit - close the connection between the client and server.
+8. Exit - close the connection between the client and server.
+According to the choice of the client, the correct function executes.

 ## Table of contents
 * [General Information](#general-information)